lfrestrepog/if-docs/website/docs/05-models/cloud-instance-metadata.md

 # Cloud Instance Metadata

-This plugin allows you to determine an instance's CPU based on its instance name.
+This plugin allows you to determine an instance's physical processor and thermal design power based on its instance name.

 ## Model name